microsoft/opensource-management-portal/README.md

 ## Service Dependencies

 - At least one of your own GitHub organizations
-- Bring your own Redis server, or use Azure Redis Cache
+- Bring your own Redis server, or use a hosted Redis provider
 - Azure Active Directory, or hack your own Passport provider in
 - Data storage for links, etc.: either Azure Storage _or_ Postgres